12 April 2021

 Will I be charged if my library books are late?

 No one will be charged for library books that are overdue because of coronavirus.
 If you want to you can renew them here.

 Are museums open?

-Museums will remain closed during the national lockdown.
+Museums will remain closed until 17 May 2021 at the earliest.
 While they are closed you can enjoy exhibition and collections content and activities on our website and social media or by joining our mailing list at mustseemuseums.org.uk

 Can I go to the park?

-You can go to your local park with people from your household, support bubble or childcare bubble or if you are on your own with one person from another household. for exercise purposes once a day.
-You should not visit the park for recreational or social purposes.
+You can go to your local park with people from your household, support bubble or childcare bubble or in groups of up to six people or groups of any size from two households outdoors.
 You must adhere to social distancing guidelines when you are outside you home.
 You can find more guidance on staying safe outside your home here.